What is a Project Contingency Plan in Project Management?

 The biggest mistake a project manager can make when planning a project is automatically allocating extra time to complex, potentially difficult tasks in the initial project plan.
 Although it seems reasonable, what the project manager is actually doing is communicating to the team that they can use extra time on more routine work.
 Aggregating and representing project contingency time in a single task is a better approach to project management.

 When individual tasks don’t go according to plan, the amount of extra time it takes to complete them should be logged to the initial task.
-This will highlight where deficiencies in the planning or delivery process exist and hopefully prevent them from occurring again in the future.
+This method will highlight where deficiencies in the project planning or delivery process exist and hopefully prevent them from occurring again in the future.

 Utilizing Project Budgets for Contingency Planning

-In addition to properly structured budgets, project managers should also be aware of resources external to their project that could help reduce the risk of going over budget.
+Project managers should also be aware of resources external to their project that could help reduce the risk of going over budget.
 These external resources could be subject matter experts, third-party contractors, or off the shelf solutions that may satisfy a segment of the client’s needs.
 Regardless of how well a project is going, it is important to know what resources are available and when it would make sense to deploy them.
 If a project is beginning to turn south, an external resource may just be able to save it.

-Leveraging Project Schedules for Contingency Planning
+Leveraging Schedules into Project Contingency Planning

 Building Contingencies into Project Teams